Varneon/Unitypackage-Exporter/README.md

 * Pre-configured package export configurations for exporting consistently versioned and managed unitypackages
 * Automatically managed UPM package manifest versions and version files

+> Want to speed up the creation of new UPM packages?
+Try my [UPM Package Generator](https://github.com/Varneon/UPM-Package-Generator)!

 |Configuration Editor|Exporter Window|
 :-:|:-:
 |Create and edit package export configurations using the configuration editor|Modify the version and the name of the package and preview contents of the package|